-Agenda Item 15 Title & Date of Meeting: Trust Board Public Meeting Wednesday 26 January 2022 Title of Report: Six-month Review of Safer Staffing - Inpatient units (April 2021- Sept 2021) Executive Lead: Hilary C and Social Care Profess Gledhill, Director of Nursing, a sionals Allied Health Author(s) Author: Tracy Flanagan Title: Deputy Director of Nursing, Allied Health and Social Care Professionals Decementation To approve To receive & note Recommendation: For information To ratify $\checkmark$ Purpose of Paper: This report presents the outcomes of the review of safer staffing requirements across our in-patient units using the National Quality Board (NQB) guidance and NHS Improvement 'Developing Workforce Safeguards'.
+Title & Date of Meeting: Trust Board Public Mee ting Wednesday 26 January 2022 Title of Report: Six-month Review of Safer Staffing - Inpatient units (April 2021- Sept 2021) Gledhill, Director of Nursing, sionals Allied Health Author(s) Author: Tracy Flanagan Title: Deputy Director of Nursing, Allied Health and Social Care Professionals Recommendation: To approve For information To receive & note To ratify ✓ Purpose of Paper: This report presents the outcomes of the review of safer staffing requirements across our in-patient units using the National Quality Board (NQB) guidance and NHS Improvement 'Developing Workforce Safeguards'.
 The requirements state the need for a comprehensive review of staffing at team level which should be reported to the Board twice a year.
 This report covers the period April 2021- September 2021.
 It provides a current position in relation to Care Hours per Patient Day (CHPPD) and key performance indicators (KPI) for each unit.
 The report provides assurance that our levels of staffing are safe and supports the Director of Nursing and the Medical Director in providing a confirmation statement to the Trust board to this effect.
 EMT approved the report at its meeting on January 17 th 2022.
 Date Date Audit Committee Remuneration & Nominations Committee Quality Committee Workforce & Organisational Development Committee Finance & Investment Committee Executive Management Team 17.01.22 Mental Health Legislation Committee Operational Delivery Group Charitable Funds Committee Collaborative Committee Other (please detail) Key Issues within the report: Overall the majority of units are maintaining good and safe fill rate requirements and performance with the majority of areas seeing an improvement.
-This is despite the ongoing impact of the COVID 19 pandemic Inspire, Townend Court, MVC and STARs require further review and improvement in relation to fill rates, sickness and clinical supervision (TEC) .
+This is despite the ongoing impact of the COVID 19 pandemic Inspire, Townend Court, MVC and STARs require further review and improvement in relation to fill rates, sickness and clinical supervision (TEC).
 CHPPD in all areas remains above the Trust target including a revised target for Pineview and Ouse.
 Sickness remains a challenge across the majority of areas.
 Ullswater has the highest levels of sickness at 14.5%, this is due to a combination of Covid related